 We have been growing Christmas trees on this land since 1999, when Peter and Simon planted their first Norwegian spruces.
 Here are pictures of the field when the trees were first planted and Peter and Simon selling their first trees.

 The hedge saplings we planted that year have grown into the magnificent native hedgerow that surrounds the farm today.
 Our landmark windmill was imported from Amarillo, Texas in 1999, and this year, students at the University of Bristol are working on a project to convert its wind power into electricity that we can use on the farm.
+We will be posting news about this on our blog.

 In 2008 we expanded our planting into the neighbouring field, which we now call our ‘wet field’, because it has some drainage issues, and in 2015 we bought a third field next to the Dings Rugby ground.
 Our site is now home to 40,000 Christmas trees.
 In 2021, we dug a pond on the wet field to serve a dual purpose: to help with the drainage problems, and as an excellent habitat for wildlife.